Guaranteed real industry experience

 Internships in bachelor degrees

-Internships at the bachelor degree level are a workplace experience in a field relating to your area of study, taken part-time over one semester (1–2 days per week up to approximately 140 hours in total) or taken in intensive mode over the six-week Summer or Winter Term.
+Internships at the bachelor degree level are a workplace experience in a field relating to your area of study, taken part-time over one semester (1–2 days per week up to approximately 140 hours in total) or taken in intensive mode over the six-week Summer Term.

 You’ll earn credit towards your degree and participate in regular online learning activities as part your Professional Internship unit.